ERC-BPGC/ERC-hackathon-2024/README.md

 ### Automation (Perception, Planning and Control)

 We will be using ROS2 for the automation task.
-It is recomended to use ROS2 - Humble as a standard ROS version for this tasak.
+It is recomended to use ROS2 - Humble as a standard ROS version for this task.

 Follow the complete instructions from [here](ROS_Setup.md).